JamesTiberiusKirk/cv/content/index.md

 - Moderate to advanced experience with **Bash** scripting

 ## Work Experience (from 2019 until present)
-- **Full stack Go and NextJS engineer at Aviva**: from March 2023 until present
+- **Senior software engineer at Form3**: From August 2025 until present &nbsp; - Developing payment processing software to power bank to bank transactions in Europe and UK and deploying it on a multicloud kubernates architecture.
-&nbsp; - Pioneering new technology stack within the company for a car insurance platform by developing Go Lambda functions for the backend and NextJS for customer portals
+- **Full stack Go and NextJS engineer at Aviva**: from March 2023 until June 2025 &nbsp; - Pioneering new technology stack within the company for a car insurance platform by developing Go Lambda functions for the backend and NextJS for customer portals
 &nbsp; - Led a very large technical migration for the **templ** Go library, involving format shifting hundreds of files in a core repository, which in turn had to be blocked from any additional changes in the meantime
 - **Backend Go Software Engineer at Redbrain**: from October 2022 until January 2023